Opening up the Australian Performing Arts Collection

 We are delighted to announce that the Frank Van Straten Research Fellowship for 2021 has been awarded to Ms Cathy Pryor.
 Cathy’s project Rare Flowers and Golden Butterflies- women and magic in mid-20th century Australia, will focus on the careers of three female magicians; Esme Levante, Myrtle Roberts and Loretta “Moi-Yo” Miller Montes.
 Often hired as attractive assistants to be sawn in half or to be the foil for other tricks, Rare Flowers and Golden Butterflies will show that women played a pivotal role both on stage and behind the scenes through telling the stories of their fascinating careers.

 The major project outcomes of Cathy’s research will be an audio documentary, The Illusory world of Esme Levante for Radio National’s The History Listen and a supporting online virtual exhibition with text, audio, photographs and archival material.
 Stay tuned for the release date.

 Dr Rice used her fellowship opportunity to research a number of historical theatrical performances documented in the Australian Performing Arts Collection and produce a series of performative podcasts that bring these forgotten stories of the Australian stage to life.
 Dr Rice explored a range of subjects including the 1919 Influenza Pandemic, child performers and a fight for copyright in the early twentieth century.

 Researching the Performing Arts Collection Without Leaving Home

-Listen to this creative docu-drama podcast about what happened to Melbourne theatre during the 1919 pandemic.
+Listen to the creative docu-drama podcast about what happened to Melbourne theatre during the 1919 pandemic in Performing the Past